 - Erect wooden poles at a distance of 10m C/ C from the meter to the required location on the site.

-- Fix the distribution box at a convenient place, preferably near every building, for electricity supply to operate the different machines and fixtures.
+- Fix the distribution box at a convenient place, preferably near every building, for the electricity supply to operate the different machines and fixtures.

 - Run the V.I.R. or P.V.C. insulated electric wires through the porcelain bobbins on the poles. with G.I. wire for support.